Bulletproof Ways to Collect Stellar Customer Reviews

-- Highlight review site links in your email PS - a small post-scriptum message can be added to your email signature to prompt subscribers to leave a customer review.
+- Highlight review site links in your email PS — you can add a small post-scriptum message to your email signature to prompt subscribers to leave a customer review.

 - Feature customer reviews in your social media cover image — occasionally, pluck a great review and create a graphic that you can use as your Facebook cover or add to your Instagram and Pinterest accounts.

-The last piece of advice I want to leave you with is this:
+The last piece of advice we want to leave you with is this: